Archeaic/Archeaic.github.io/README.md

 **Solver Notes:**
 - running ATL.solve() multiple times in a row may return new safe cells as it utilizes previously found information to look further
-- the solver will usually assume that the given board is valid, which means it may return wrong conclusions if given an invalid board.
+- the solver will usually assume that the given board is valid, which means it will return wrong conclusions if given an invalid board.
 - although the solver only works with 1-tiles, it will attempt to use other number tiles as well if adjacent flags are found